i-comit/usbparser/README.md

 granted it is an .ico filed named Driver.ico<br>

 A GUI is probably not necessary, but I would like to develop one eventually. <br>

+## Running the app:

+1. Clone or fork this repository
+2. Click on runjar.bat